-The same principle applies when you begin a presentation or speech.
+This is the same principle that applies when you begin a presentation or speech.
 If you start by “Hi I am John” or “Good Morning My name is John”, you are giving a signal, “well there he is, I know what he is going to tell me”.

 This is the single most important reason why you should pay a lot of attention to the beginning of your presentation.
-I strongly recommend going through our Complete Guide To Effective Communication Skills to build your overall skills in effective communication
+I strongly recommend going through our Complete Guide To Effective Communication Skills to build your overall skills in effective communication.

 3 POWERFUL WAYS TO BEGIN A PRESENTATION OR SPEECH

-3.ASKING A QUESTION
+3. ASK A QUESTION

-This is the third best way to start a presentation or speech.
+This is the third-best way to start a presentation or speech.
 You begin by asking a question that matters to your audience.
 Ask them a question that relates to solving the problems of the audience.

-Do you know there are only three powerful ways to begin a presentation and captivate your audience?
+“Do you know there are only three powerful ways to begin a presentation and captivate your audience?”

 - The question should be related to your topic and what matters to your audience